scgerkin/devops-capstone/README.md

 ## Last thoughts
 I've left out some of the screenshots and overall build process from above.
 While doing the build, I forgot to take some screenshots at some points and had to patch things together from when I remembered during various phases, but I think you get the overall picture.
 The code tells the real story!

 This project was extremely challenging, engaging, and very rewarding!
 One month ago, I barely knew what CI/CD was and now I have a much better understanding of the benefits of using it, but also what goes into creating it.
-I plan to add more information to this later, so check back in a week or so!
+Everything in this project is a bit fragile and some things are held together by a shoe-string.
+However, now that I have a better understanding of how things work, I can work to make things more resilient and automated going forward!